30 Indoor Activities for Rainy Days in Kyoto

 Photo by ⓒKyoto picture

-There are about 1,700 temples in Kyoto.
-Some temples have beautiful gardens and you can enjoy the view from inside the temple.
-You can spend a relaxing time enjoying the view and feeling the flow of time while hearing falling rain, apart from the hustle and bustle in the city.
+There are about 1,700 temples in Kyoto, and some have beautiful gardens where you can enjoy the view from inside.
+You can spend a relaxing time enjoying the view and feeling the flow of time while hearing falling rain.
+It doesn’t get much more zen than this!

 Genko-an is known for its two big windows.
 One is round and another one is square.